 - 1099-Q: Reports distributions from education savings accounts (ESAs) and 529 accounts

-- Roth IRAs: Deposits are made with after-tax dollars, which means you don’t pay any taxes on your money when you out your funds in retirement.
-However, there is a 10% penalty on early distributions on income earned.
+- Roth IRAs: Deposits are made with after-tax dollars, which means you don’t pay any taxes on your money when you take out your funds in retirement.
+However, there is a 10% penalty on early distributions on gross income earned.

 - Traditional IRAs: These IRAs are tax-deductible and are treated as regular income for taxes if you withdraw at age 59 ½ or older.
-(You’ll be hit with a penalty if you withdraw before that age.)
+You’ll be hit with a penalty if you withdraw before that age.

 - 401(k), 403(b), Solo 401(k)s: You don’t have to pay any taxes on your funds until retirement.
-Note: Most early withdrawals (those taken before age 59 1/2 ) are taxed as ordinary income, plus a 10% penalty fee.
+Note: Most early withdrawals (those taken before age 59 ½ ) are taxed as ordinary income, plus a 10% penalty fee.

 - 529 College Savings Plan: States and educational institutions created tax-advantaged 529 college savings plans for college savers.
 When used for tuition, room, board and fees at qualified institutions, they are not subject to federal tax or (typically) state tax.
 Over 30 states offer a tax deduction for 529 contributions.

 When your investments decrease in value, or more specifically, when you sell an investment for less than your purchase price or adjusted basis, capital losses incur.
-If the stock market takes a nosedive, you can recoup some losses at tax time, but again, you’ll only reap the reward if you sell your assets.
-You can download the Schedule D form for both capital gains and losses on the IRS website.
+If the stock market takes a nosedive, you can recover some losses at tax time, but again, you’ll only reap the reward if you sell your assets.
+You can download the Schedule D form for capital gains and losses on the IRS website.